How Assessment Works

 Scored engines: ACE, COOL, FLUX, PACE, CORE.
 Each produces a score between 0.0 and 1.0 and a structured findings JSON that GRADE ingests.

-Section titled “GRADE certification”GRADE aggregates engine scores using published coefficients into a composite PTL Score.
-Engines for which you have not provided data are excluded from the composite — partial certification is meaningful certification.
+Section titled “GRADE scoring”GRADE aggregates engine scores using published coefficients into a composite PTL Score.
+Engines for which you have not provided data are excluded from the composite, and the report labels which engines were included.

-The composite determines your certification tier.
+The composite determines your assessment tier.
 See Tiers for the full table.

 ATLAS recommendations

-Section titled “ATLAS recommendations”ATLAS receives the engine outputs and ranks the actions most likely to improve your certification in the next assessment.
+Section titled “ATLAS recommendations”ATLAS receives the engine outputs and ranks the actions most likely to improve your score in the next assessment.
 Priority is determined by gap size, engine weight, and operational impact.

-You receive a ranked action plan alongside your certification report.
-Recommendations are specific enough to act on: not “improve GPU utilization” but the precise Slurm configuration change and expected percentage point improvement.
+You receive a ranked action plan alongside your assessment report.
+Recommendations are specific enough to act on: not “improve GPU utilization” but the precise Slurm configuration change and estimated percentage point improvement.

 What you receive

-Section titled “What you receive”- HTML certification report with your PTL Score, tier, and engine findings
+Section titled “What you receive”- HTML assessment report with your PTL Score, tier, and engine findings

 - Structured JSON output for all engines